ruuvi/community_pages/README.md

 # FAQ: Beacon ID

-Ruuvi tags are based on the Nordic Semiconductor nRF52832 System On a Chip which includes bluetooth radio.
+Ruuvi sensors are based on the Nordic Semiconductor nRF52832 System On a Chip which includes bluetooth radio.

 The chip has several identifiers.